-Online by E-check: Authorize a one-time payment of automatic withdrawal from your checking or savings account.
+Online by electronic check: Authorize a one-time payment of automatic withdrawal from your checking or savings account with no fee.

-Online by Credit Card: Mastercard, American Express, or Discover are accepted with a non-refundable fee of 2.75% or \$3 minimum, charged by PayPath (processing service).
+Online by Credit Card: Mastercard, American Express, Visa, or Discover are accepted with a non-refundable fee of 2.75% or \$3 minimum, charged by PayPath (processing service).